Rapid App Development: Full RAD Methodology Overview and Practical Advice

 • High quality

-The last point poses the most problems because the developer and the customer see the development subject differently.
+The last point poses the most problems because the developer and the customer see the approach to software development differently.
 To address this and other issues, James Martin and his followers identified the following RAD principles:

-• Time minimization - the toolkit should aim to reduce development time
+• Time minimization — the toolkit should aim to reduce complex web development time and meet tight deadlines.

-• Cyclic development - each new version of the product is based on the customer's evaluation of the previous version
+• Cyclic development — each new version of the product is based on the customer’s evaluation of the previous version, enabling iterative development.

-• Collaboration - the development team must cooperate closely with one another, and each member must be ready to take on several responsibilities
+• Collaboration — the development teams must cooperate closely with one another, and each member must be ready to take on several responsibilities.

-RAD principles are used not only during implementation but also apply to all stages of the life cycle, particularly to the stage of organization survey, requirements building, analysis, and design.
+These principles are used not only during implementation but also apply to all stages of the RAD life cycle, particularly to the stage of organization survey, requirements building, analysis, and design.

 We also recommend you read about 5 web development trends for 2023.